bce-toolkit/historical-bcepy/README.md

 NH4Cl+2K2(HgI4)+4KOH=KCl+7KI+3H2O+Hg2NH2OI
 ```

 We have to acknowledge that the solving algorithm has some limitations.
-Currently, the algorithm can't decide the reaction direction.
+Currently, the algorithm can't decide the reaction direction precisely.
 You may have to decide it yourself.
 For example:

 ```
 >> CH4;HCN;NH3;O2;H2O